Take a Walk in El Yunque Rain Forest with a Forest Guide or Ranger

 It was a very relaxed, enjoyable hour of learning, that will make you appreciate the forest more and make you want to slow down and look around to really see the forest and its critters.
 We learned a number of new things and our Ranger told us about a lesser used trail we didn’t know about (that is an adventure for another day!).
 I highly recommend this tour.

 4/17 Talks and guided tours have restarted!.

 The tour is open to everyone, people of all ages and activity levels will be able to enjoy this activity.
-However, if you go on a tour of a trail, it is not wheelchair accessible due to steps at the beginning and end of tour.
-And though most of the trail is paved, the pavement is narrow and can be slippery.
+However, the tours are on trails, it is not wheelchair accessible.
+And though most of the trail is mostly paved, the pavement is narrow and can be slippery.